top of page

 A New Testament

 A Royal Game of Cards Gatherings followed much older customs and rituals for people of Rangiwewehi during my greatgrandfather's time.
-Children were not permitted inside the wharenui during funerals or when sacred knowledge was discussed.
-Strategies to safeguard tribal ways against colonial perspectives were serious matters carried forward to today.
-The Maori hold a trump card in their deck with the Treaty of Waitangi.
+Strategies to safeguard tribal ways against growing colonial perspectives were serious matters for nga iwi to discuss as they still are today.
+Maori hold a trump card in their deck with the Treaty of Waitangi but even that is being eroded by the games of pakeha words made law.

 2023 Size 1.2m^ Acrylics on Canvas

 Ahi Koinga The way of the fire.
 During my nanny's time home heat and cooking came from a fire made on a corregated piece of iron in the centre of a one room house.
-Their home had an opening in the top for the smoke to escape and my nanny would weave muka and tell stories by fire light as mum and her siblings slept.
+Their home had an opening in the top for the smoke to escape and dirt floors my nanny would weave muka whariki and tell stories by fire light.
+Mum and her siblings slept on toitoi down filled potato sacks they refilled every few days in the bush around them.

 1998 Size 6Ocm^ Acrylics on Canvas

 An Island Resume Those taonga we hold sacred give us mana for our journey into life.
-Land water and spirit have intangible weapons we shield ourselves with in the pakeha world.
+Land water and spirit have intangible weapons we can shield ourselves with in the pakeha world when intuitions are high.
+Rangatahi raised through the kohungareo system today wear their understanding of our Maori world on their sleeves as they go through life.

 2020 Size 75cm x 6Ocm Acrylics on Canvas